k78ma/quartz/content/2B/MTE 203/Project 2 - Recurrent Neural Networks.md

 $$
 Here, $w^{T}$ is the transpose of $w$, such that $w^{T}x$ is essentially a dot product.
 This weighted sum $z$ is called a **logit**.

 At this step, **activation functions** are usually applied to the weighted logit.
 Activation functions introduce non-linearity into the network, which allows the network to model more complex relationships between the inputs and outputs.
 Some examples of activation functions are sigmoid, hyperbolic tangent, and ReLU functions.

-Finally, the **output function** (also known as the activation function for the output layer) transforms the outputs of the final layer of a network into a form $y$ that is suitable for the specific type of problem the network is intended to solve.
-For example, sigmoid functions squashes inputs to be between $0$ and $1$, which can be interpreted as probabilities in binary classification tasks.
+The activation function can also serves to interpret the output of the network.

 We can formalize this entire process as:
 $$
 h(x; w, b) = \sigma(w^{T}x + b)
 $$
 where $h(x; w, b)$ is the hypothesis or the function modeled by the neural network with parameters $w$ (weights) and $b$ (bias), and $\sigma(\cdot)$ represents the activation function applied to the weighted sum of inputs.
+This is called the **forward pass**.
 #### Loss Functions
 To measure how well the model is performing, a loss function is used.
 Specifically, loss functions quantify the quality of a prediction $h(x^{(i)}; \Theta)$ makes for a specific data sample $(x^{(i)}, y^{(i)})$. , where $\Theta$ represents the parameters of the model (such as $w$ and $b$).
 A low loss value indicates a good prediction, and a high loss indicates a poor prediction.